 The economy has dramatically improved since then, but we still haven’t gotten back to the glory days where jobs were aplenty.
 After holding five different nursing positions over the last decade, I learned quite a bit about job hunting in the nursing field.
 Here are a few tips I typically share when asked for advice.

 An unfortunate and unfair reality of getting nurse jobs is that connections really do help.

-Whether you know it or not, you probably have a connection to someone at the hospital you want to work at.
+Whether you know it or not, you probably have a connection to someone at the hospital where you want to work.
 Heck, if I’m only six connections away from Kevin Bacon, then you can probably find someone to help you out.
 Those people can vouch for you and get your name placed on the pile for their manager to interview.
 Post on social media, ask your family if they know anyone, and follow-up with them as often as you needed to get an interview or email address.

 #2: Expand Your Targets:

 Essentially, Siri or Alexa found out I had no experience and declined to pass my information on to the hiring Manager.
-This is beyond frustrating for new grads.
+It is beyond frustrating for new grads.
 “How am I supposed to get experience if no one will hire me?!” is a phrase I’ve heard numerous times and screamed at my computer more than I’d like to admit.

 Ultimately, I had to widen my target list and began applying to departments I wasn’t initially interested in, cities I hadn’t planned on living in, and in the end took a job at a Skilled Nursing Facility.

 I can hear some of you wincing, but let me tell you, it is HARD WORK.
 You want to get good at time management, learn the responsibility of giving meds without oversight, sit with patients during their last moments, work as a team with CNAs, and make a salary?
-There are worse options out there.
+There are worse options than that out there.
 Expand your targets to get that experience while you continue to apply for more ideal jobs.